-- The BCSC facilitator or SCC notifies the lead author that the analysis will begin in the next 6 months.
-The SCC identifies the analyst if not done already.
-Designated SCC members must be involved in all data analyses, except where de-identified or limited datasets are provided directly to an investigator. - 2.
-The lead author organizes a kick-off meeting of the large writing group with the SCC to review the approved proposal.
-The SCC programmer and analyst should be invited to this meeting to be aware of the scientific background and general analytic plan.
-Before the large writing group meeting, the lead author (or designee) should update the literature review so that the proposal addresses the current state of scientific knowledge.
-The lead author works with the small writing group to revise the working proposal to reflect any changes based on new information and will send the revised working proposal to the SCC (KPWA.scc@kp.org) if needed.
+1. The BCSC facilitator or SCC notifies the lead author that the analysis will begin in the next 6 months.
+The SCC identifies the analyst (if not done already).
+Designated members of the SCC

-- 3. The SCC meets to review the revised working proposal with specific attention to the study population, proposed definitions, and analytic plan. - 4.
-The large writing group reviews the main purpose of the analysis; inclusion/exclusion criteria including years of data; definitions (with details if not standard BCSC definitions; and draft (mock) manuscript tables.
-The writing group may request preliminary SCC data analysis to finalize inclusion/exclusion criteria. - 5.
-The SCC analyst and lead author (with or without the small writing group) meet after the large writing group and SCC meetings to finalize the detailed analytic plan and a timeline for analysis, presentation, and publication.
+- 2. The lead author organizes a kick-off meeting of the large writing group with the SCC to review the approved proposal.
+The SCC programmer and analyst should be invited to this meeting so that they are aware of the scientific background of the proposal and general analytic plan.
+Before the large group meeting, the lead author (or designee) should update the literature review so that the approved proposal addresses the current state of scientific knowledge.
+The lead author works with the small writing group to revise the working proposal to reflect any changes based on new information and will send the revised working proposal to the SCC (KPWA.scc@kp.org). - 3.
+The SCC meets to review the revised working proposal with specific attention to the study population, proposed definitions and analytic plan. - 4.
+The large writing group reviews: 1) the main purpose of the analysis, 2) inclusion/exclusion criteria including years of data being used, 3) definitions (with details if not standard BCSC definitions), and 4) draft (mock) manuscript tables.
+The writing group may request preliminary data analyses by the SCC to finalize inclusion/exclusion criteria. - 5.
+The SCC analyst and lead author (with or without the small writing group) meet following the large writing group and SCC meetings to finalize the detailed analytic plan and a timeline for analysis, presentation and publication.